 - Telling sexual or dirty jokes

 - Don’t ignore it.
 Pay attention to cues, comments, instincts, and experiences.
 Address unwanted contact immediately.

 - Say no. Tell the person that the conduct is unwanted.
 Tell them to stop it.

-- Tell someone.
+- Report it and/or tell someone.
 If you are a student, tell a teacher, a counselor, a college administrator, or the Human Resource Director.
 If you are an employee, tell your supervisor, a union representative, a college administrator, or the Human Resource Director.
 They will advise you of the college process.

 Which college official is designated to coordinate compliance with federal laws concerning sexual harassment?
 The Director for Human Resources has oversight of the College’ s compliance with Title IX, the federal regulation that prohibits sexual harassment.
 The Human Resource Office is in the “C” Building and the Human Resource Director’s phone number is (360) 417-6212.

 Where can I get help as a victim?

 The Peninsula College C.A.R.E.
 Team connects students, faculty and staff with resources to help them be successful and safe.

 Is someone you know struggling with life, isolating themselves socially, or experiencing a decline in work or academic performance?